rcpoison/dxvk-cache-pool/README.md

 #### Environment

-For wine to use the shared caches you should set DXVK_STATE_CACHE_PATH as a variable and point it to `c:/dxvk-cache-pool`.
+For wine to use the shared caches you should set DXVK_STATE_CACHE_PATH as a variable and point it to either:
+- `$XDG_CACHE_HOME/dxvk-cache-pool` will work for most people
+- or `c:/dxvk-cache-pool` if you did sandbox your wine prefix (`winetricks sandbox`) as in that case wine can't access your home directory.
+You need to run `dxvk-cache-client` against all your wine prefixes in this case.

 It doesn't affect steam/proton, proton is doing it's own thing and overrides that variable.